Back to Teaching & Research

 Graduate Student Teacher Program

-Open to all Harvard University graduate students interested in object-based interdisciplinary teaching at the high school level, this program is offered by the Harvard Art Museums’ Division of Academic and Public Programs (DAPP) in collaboration with the Cambridge Rindge and Latin School (CRLS), Cambridge’s only public high school.
-This is a year-long teaching position that explores different approaches to gallery teaching for high school students, builds multi-visit partnerships with high school teachers, uses visual art as a tool for teaching a variety of academic subjects, and helps develop and foster a museum-going identity and museum literacy among local teens.
+Open to all Harvard University graduate students interested in object-based interdisciplinary teaching at the high school level, this year-long program centers on multi-visit partnerships with classroom teachers at Cambridge Rindge and Latin School (CRLS), Cambridge’s only public high school.
+GSTs teach visits to the museums from CRLS classes in subjects ranging from history to Spanish language.
+The GST cohort works together to explore a variety of active-learning approaches to gallery teaching, build meaningful relationships with high school teachers, use visual art as a tool for interdisciplinary learning, and develop and foster museum literacy and a museum-going identity among local teens.

 Jen Thum